 When my clients are faced with such consequential unknowns, I recommend a process for bringing clarity to the problem.
 Here are some steps that may help you:

 Identify the questions you want answers to.
-What do you want to know?
-If you should re-open your business?
-How’s the best way to do that?
-How can I work with my employees?
+When should my business re-open?
+What’s the best way to do that?
+Can I create a safe environment?
+How to work with my employees?
 What if my customers won’t come in to shop?

 Gather information.
-Explore ideas that are opposed to your own.
+Explore all ideas, even those that are against your own.
 You could learn something important.